What Is A Payment Facilitator Payfac

 TL;DR

 • A payment facilitator (or PayFac) is a payment service provider for merchants.
-Essentially, a payfac is a company that allows its customers to accept electronic payments using their platform.
+Essentially, a PayFac is a company that allows its customers to accept electronic payments using their platform.

-• Payfacs work by having a master merchant account (and a master MID) through its relationship with acquiring banks.
+• PayFacs work by having a master merchant account (and a master MID) through its relationship with acquiring banks.
 This allows them to sign up sub-merchants and run their transactions under this MID.

-What Is a Payment Facilitator?
-The PayFac Model
+What is a payment facilitator?
+The PayFac model

 These account types aggregate funds across many merchants in a pooled account.
-Payment facilitators provide online processing services for accepting digital payments by a variety of paym ent methods including credit cards, debit cards, bank transfers, and real-time bank transfers based on online banking.
+Payment facilitators provide online processing services for accepting digital payments by a variety of payment methods, including credit cards, debit cards, bank transfers, and real-time bank transfers based on online banking.

 Essentially, the PayFac has a master merchant account through its relationship with acquiring banks.
-This allows them to sign up sub-merchants and run their transactions under the master MID.
+The master account serves as the primary account under which multiple merchant sub-accounts (sub-merchants) are onboarded and managed.
+The PayFac’s MID (merchant identification number) is used to process transactions for all sub-merchants, rather than each merchant having their own account.
+Sub-merchants do not need their own account; instead, they operate under the PayFac’s master account, which centralizes risk and liability management.
 Thus, merchants don’t need to go through a lengthy underwriting process and can be onboarded a lot quicker compared to a traditional merchant account provider.

-What Does a PayFac Do?
+What does a PayFac do?

 To sum up, they perform the following duties: